Infinite monkey theorem: Direct proof

-There is a straightforward proof of this theorem.
-As an introduction, recall that if two events are statistically independent, then the probability of both happening equals the product of the probabilities of each one happening independently.
-For example, if the chance of rain in Moscow on a particular day in the future is 0.4 and the chance of an earthquake in San Francisco on any particular day is 0.00003, then the chance of both happening on the same day is 0.4 × 0.00003 = 0.000012, assuming that they are indeed independent.
+There is straightforward proof of this theorem.
+As an introduction, recall that if two events are statistically independent, then the probability of both happening equals the product of the first and second events' probabilies.
+For example, if the chance of rain in Moscow on a particular day in the future is 0.4, and the chance of an earthquake in San Francisco on any particular day is 0.00003, then the chance of both happening on the same day is 0.000012 simply by multiplying the probabilities together, assuming that they are indeed independent.

-Consider the probability of typing the word banana on a typewriter with 50 keys.
+Let us consider the probability of typing the word banana on a typewriter with 50 keys.
 Suppose that the keys are pressed independently and uniformly at random, meaning that each key has an equal chance of being pressed regardless of what keys had been pressed previously.
 The chance that the first letter typed is 'b' is 1/50, and the chance that the second letter typed is 'a' is also 1/50, and so on.
 Therefore, the probability of the first six letters spelling banana is:

-(1/50) × (1/50) × (1/50) × (1/50) × (1/50) × (1/50) = (1/50)^{6} = 1/15,625,000,000.

 The result is less than one in 15 billion, but not zero.

 From the above, the chance of not typing banana in a given block of 6 letters is 1 − (1/50)^{6}.
 Because each block is typed independently, the chance X_{n} of not typing banana in any of the first n blocks of 6 letters is: